aorith/cidr-listings/README.md

 - [HTMX](https://htmx.org/)
 - Manipulating IP networks (here's some magic to [exclude a network from another](https://github.com/aorith/cidr-listings/blob/2776c832005e0fb128f543393926aec9201d16d5/src/app/lib/iputils.py#L12) faster than the builtin python `address_exclude`)

-There is a test instance running online, but no accounts are available, however [API docs](https://cidr.iou.re/docs) are open.
+There is a test instance [running online](https://cidr.iou.re), and a test account is available (`testuser`/`This1sForTest!`), [API docs](https://cidr.iou.re/docs) are open.

 This app allows you to create lists of IP addresses in their [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation).
 Lists have two types:

 - denylist
 - safelist

 Safelists exist exclusively to filter the denylists, when you add an address to an **enabled** safelist, that address is removed from all the existing denylists and when you enable a disabled safelist all the denylists are filtered with the addresses of that safelist.

 For example, if you have the following networks/addresses in a denylist (or spread in many denylist it doesn't matter):